Ameba-AIoT/ameba-arduino-doc/source/bw16-typeb/Getting_Started/Getting Started with BW16.rst

 Then enter the enter the upload mode.

 * Manually.
 Press and hold "Burn" button, press then release "RST" button and release "Burn” button.
 * Auto.
 Select “Tools” -> “Auto Upload Mode” -> “Enable”.
-Note that only boards with auto upload circuit build-in (BW16-TypeC) can use the Auto Upload Mode, otherwise it will back to normal upload mode and wait for 5 seconds.
+Note that only boards with auto upload circuit built-in (BW16-TypeC) can use the Auto Upload Mode, otherwise it will back to normal upload mode and wait for 5 seconds.

 Next, Select “Sketch” -> “Upload”.
 “Erase flash done.” will show up.